MobileAir/predictive-ai/README.md

 For this project, I observed four prices: the high, open, low, and close for each of the 50 days.

-I collected tweets using Twitter's pyhton library, tweepy.
+I collected tweets using Twitter's python library (tweepy).
 This made it easy to search and collect tweets mentioning a given company and thier stock.

 To get news articles I used RapidAPI's Yahoo Finance endpoint.
-It was an excellent source for all my heart's desires.
+It was an excellent source news as well as stock trends that I included in the website.

 ## Data Preprocessing
-There were two central components of in this stage: Sentiment Polarity and MinMax Scaling.
+There were two central components of in this stage: TextBlob's sentiment polarity and MinMax Scaling.
-To translate the tweets and news articles to tangible features, I used Textblob's sentiment polarity.

-<strong>TextBlob</strong> uses a Naive Bayes NLP model to calculate sentiment polarity (ie. score in range [-1,1],  representing how "positive" or negative" a text is).
+Textblob's sentiment polarity encoded the tweets and news articles.
+Their Naive Bayes model uses calculates polarity (in range [-1,1]), to define how "positive" or negative" a text is.
 Each article and tweet got its own polarity score before being added to the feature matrix.

 Here is a glimpse at Bank of America's data:
 ![](https://github.com/j-c-carr/Stock-Analysis/blob/master/.extras/sampData.png)